-Girls and Boys zone qualifiers will take place in Curl BC's 8 zones from January 20th-22nd, 2023.
-Each Zone will qualify 1 girl's and 1 boys' team for the 2023 BC Winter Games (BCWGs) in Vernon BC from March 23rd-26th, 2023.
+Girls and Boys zone qualifiers will take place in Curl BC's 8 zones from December 8-10, 2023.
+Each Zone will qualify 1 girl's and 1 boys' team for the 2024 BC Winter Games (BCWGs) in Quesnel Feb.
+22-25, 2024.
 The BCWG's format shall consist of two pools of four teams with the top two in each pool advancing to a semi-final.
 The winner of each pool plays the second-place team in the other pool with the winner advancing to the final.
 All round-robin games will be 8 ends.
-Teams that do not qualify for the semi-finals will be reformed to play mixed doubles.
+Teams that do not qualify for the semi-finals will have the option to participate in the SINGLES event.
 This event does not lead to a national championship.
 For playdowns, the province shall be divided in accordance with BC Winter Games boundaries, which are currently eight zones.
 Each curler and coach shall compete only for the zone in which they make their permanent residence.